Skip to main content

 Material Inspection

-Lastly, they’ll check to make sure the roof has adequate ventilation.
+Again, they’ll check to make sure the roof has adequate ventilation.
 Poor ventilation is one of the main reasons roof materials fail early.
-It also can cause your attic to condensate which can cause mold and dry rot to the wood decking.
+It can cause your attic to condensate which can cause mold and dry rot to the wood decking as shown above.

 Take Photos